 But how do you charge for these services so you can improve revenue for your agency as well?

 There are a number of models through which you can charge your clients for email marketing services.
 The right one will depend on your business and how you generally prefer to work with clients, but some ideas include:

 Usually best for bespoke email marketing work, you can charge your clients your standard hourly rate to do things like gather and upload their email lists, integrate their website or CRM, design & develop a template, etc.

-Usually best for clients who will want to send their campaigns themselves but just need help getting started, you can offer a setup package that includes gathering and uploading their email list, building their template, and training them how to use the email marketing tool to send campaigns.
+Usually best for clients who will want to send their campaigns themselves but just need help getting started, you can offer a setup package that includes gathering and uploading their email list, building their email template, and training them to use the email marketing tool to send campaigns.

-Offering email marketing services as part of your agencies broader offering is a win for both your clients and your agency.
+Offering email marketing services as part of your broader offering is a win for both your clients and your agency.

 So set up your free Campaign Monitor account, brand it as your own and start offering email marketing services to your clients today.